 - Fraud policy

-A pharmacists or dispensing GP provides pharmaceutical care.
-There is also a thing such as Internet pharmacies.
-They provide medication just like any other pharmacy, but they do it via the Internet.
-In both cases, we refer to them as 'pharmacists'.
-Sometimes, pharmaceutical care is also provided by specialist organisations that administer injections at home, for instance.
+Pharmaceutical care is provided by the pharmacy or the dispensing general practitioner (GP).
+There are also Internet pharmacies.
+They deliver medication just like a regular pharmacy, but via the Internet.
+In both cases, we refer to them as ‘pharmacist’.
+In some cases, pharmaceutical care is also provided by specialist companies that, for example, administer injections to people at home.

 1. Vision on healthcare

-HollandZorg does not have a preference policy.
-We do make agreements with pharmacists in order to be able to guarantee affordable quality healthcare.
-The motto is: inexpensive whenever possible, expensive whenever it is required.
+We do not have a preference policy.
+We do, however, make agreements with pharmacists to guarantee high-quality and affordable care.
+The following applies: cheap where possible, expensive where necessary.

-We enter into contracts with healthcare provides so as to guarantee they meet the basic quality requirements.
-So a certain pharmacist may not have or does not want a contract with us.
-In that case, we apply maximum reimbursements for medication and for the pharmacy's performance.
+We conclude contracts with care providers in order to guarantee they comply with the basic quality requirements.
+It is therefore possible that a pharmacist does not have or does not want a contract with us.
+In that case, maximum reimbursements apply to medicines and the services provided by the pharmacy.

-In addition, we try to keep administrative tasks to a minimum.
-This means that the pharmacist claims expenses directly from us to the greatest possible extent.
-This will not always be possible with reimbursements under the supplementary insurance.
-The personal contribution for some medication set by the government is always payable directly in the pharmacy.
+In addition, we try to keep paperwork to a minimum.
+This means that the pharmacist claims costs directly from us as much as possible.
+This is not always possible with reimbursements under the supplementary insurance.

 Quality of care

-In addition to the existing service provisions of pharmacies, we can make arrangements about additional services.
-For instance, HollandZorg has made agreements about obtaining a certificate (quality mark), the efficient delivery of medication and the best possible collaboration with those GPs who generate the most prescriptions for the pharmacy.
-Other agreements include those about projects in the fields of therapy loyalty and medication assessments.
+In addition to the existing services of pharmacies, we can make agreements about additional services.
+For example, we have made agreements about obtaining a certificate (quality mark), the effective delivery of medication and the best possible cooperation with the GPs who send the most prescriptions to the pharmacy.

 4. More information

-If you have a complaint about your pharmacist, please, first discuss it with the controlling pharmacist.
-If you are unable to resolve the matter, you may decide to go to a different pharmacist near you.
-You can also lodge a complaint.
-Your pharmacist can inform you of your options.
+If you have a complaint about your pharmacy, first discuss this with the managing pharmacist.
+If you cannot reach an agreement together, you can choose to go to another pharmacy in your area in the future.
+It is also possible to submit a complaint.
+Your pharmacist can tell you all about your options.
 You can also submit your complaint to: